kadekomeya/kadekomeya.github.io/projects/advAI.md

 summary: "An advanced AI for a certain sandbox genre game about vehicles."
 ---

-The default AI in the game left many who fought against it wanting more challenge, as it was, to put it bluntly, limited.
+The default AI in the subject game left many who fought against it wanting more challenge, as it was, to put it bluntly, limited.
 Now I was member of the online community, obviously an anon to protect myself from the risks it could present.
 I had enough experience building in this game to describe my own/others' building process in detail.
 There was some scope which functional building creativity could reach in some legible manner.
 Enough connectable dots for an AI.